Hirakata Plant (Osaka, Japan)

 November 1978

-Completed an information equipment plant to increase production of the Copystar electrographic copier
+Completed construction of Plant No. 3, started increasing production of the Copystar electrographic copier

 July 1984